influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 In the list of tasks, click the {{< icon "toggle" >}} toggle to the left of the task you want to activate or inactivate.

+#### Update a task's description
+1. In the list of tasks, click the task you want to update.

 ## Update a task with the influx CLI
 Use the `influx task update` command to update or change the status of an existing task.